oroinc/documentation/user_guide/sending_email_campaign_via_mailchimp.rst

 Prepare Data for the Campaign in OroCRM
 ---------------------------------------

-Email campaign is based on data in **Marketing Lists**.
+Email campaign is based on data in marketing lists.
 In order to prepare a campaign in OroCRM, you need to create a :ref:`Marketing List<user-guide-marketing-lists>` first.

 This list will create a segment on the MailChimp side.
 Go to **Marketing>Marketing Lists>Create Marketing List.**

-You need to complete the following fields to create your Marketing List:
+You need to complete the following fields to create your marketing list:

 +-------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | \ **Field**       | **Description**                                                                                                                                                                                                                                                          |